EnterpriseDB/postgres-deployment/DB_Cluster_AWS/README.md

 ### Components
 1. 1 VPC in your AWS account
 2. Minimum of 3 Subnets with Public IP enabled
-3. 1 key pair to be downloaded as a .pem file locally
+3. 1 key pair to be created and downloaded as a .pem file locally
 4. 1 S3 bucket with a folder

 **Steps**

+* Create a key pair in the AWS EC2 Console -> Services -> EC2 -> Network & Security -> Key Pairs -> Create key pair

 * Terraform must be initialized